 - Track your campaign (looking at clickthroughs and open rates) to measure success.
 This analysis will also allow you to see if your call to action was followed up.

 - Capture response.
-Remember those who acknowledged your campaign, or equally those who didn't.
+Remember those who acknowledged your campaign, and equally those who didn't.
 Enter this information into a database.

 - Capture bounce backs.
 Take note of those emails that bounce back so you know who to re-send to and those whose details need updating.

 - Capture un-subscriptions.
 Those who unsubscribe from your email need removing from the contact list straight away, or highlighting as no further contact required.
-Failure to do so could lead to penalties from the Privacy and Electronic Communications Regulations.
+Failure to do so could lead to penalties.

 Some of these suggestions may seem obvious, but if you follow this checklist, you can trust your campaigns rather than just hitting the send button and hoping for the best.